thun88/css/src/docs/layout.md

 ## Basic Layout (Fixed)

-By default, the layout is fixed so that each column is `1/N` of the parent container where `N` is the `fnd-row--col-N` number 1-12.
+By default, the layout is fixed so that each column is 1/`N`th of the parent container where `N` is the `fnd-row--col-N` number from 1 to 12.
 Use `.fnd-row` to create a layout row wrapper and then add your rows.

 <div class="example">
     <div class="fnd-row example-row">